chili-publish/grafx-documentation/docs/GraFx-Developers/grafx-studio/enduser/index.md

 **In your webportal**

-Moreover, this end-user interface isn't limited to just the CHILI GraFx environment; it's designed for broader application and can be seamlessly integrated into custom web portals.
+Moreover, this end user interface isn't limited to just the CHILI GraFx environment; it's designed for broader application and can be seamlessly integrated into custom web portals.

 This flexibility opens up numerous possibilities for customizing and enhancing the user experience.
-For detailed instructions on integrating the end-user interface into your web portal, refer to the guide below.
+For detailed instructions on integrating the end user interface into your web portal, refer to the guide below.

 ## Token